Jonathan Findley

 Jonathan Findley (born November 18, 1998) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 4F for AJ Motorsports.
+He last competed in the zMAX CARS Tour, driving the No. 4F for AJ Motorsports.
 He a former development driver for the now defunct BK Racing.

 On August 9, 2020, Findley won his first and only CARS Tour victory at Dominion Raceway.

 Findley has also competed in the Dirty Dozen Series, the Virginia Late Model Triple Crown Series, the Paramount Kia Big 10 Challenge, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)